-An “extreme lacing” for those who want a decorative method that others would never attempt.
-The laces are woven up and down between adjacent rows, creating an intricate mesh.
+An “extreme lacing” for those who want what others wouldn't attempt.
+The laces weave up and down between rows, creating an intricate mesh.

 • Begin straight across on the inside (grey section) and out through the bottom eyelets.